- -10%

 Philodendron xanadu contains calcium oxalate crystals, which can be toxic if ingested.
 Keep it out of reach of children and pets, and wash your hands after handling the plant to avoid skin irritation.
 Philodendron xanadu is a stunning and relatively low-maintenance plant that can brighten up any indoor or outdoor space with its vibrant foliage.
 With proper care, it can thrive and bring joy for many years.

-The Dwarf Snake Plant, scientifically known as Sansevieria trifasciata, is a compact variety...
+The Snake Plant, scientifically known as Sansevieria trifasciata (formerly classified under...

 "Dracaena Red" is not a specific species of Dracaena but likely refers to a variety of...